Levamisole: Toxicity

 The LD50 (intravenous, mouse) is 22 mg/kg.

 Laboratory use

-Levamisole reversibly and noncompetitively inhibits most isoforms of alkaline phosphatase (e.g., human liver, bone, kidney, and spleen) except the intestinal and placental isoform.
+Levamisole reversibly and uncompetitively inhibits most isoforms of alkaline phosphatase (e.g., human liver, bone, kidney, and spleen) except the intestinal and placental isoform.
 It is thus used as an inhibitor along with substrate to reduce background alkaline phosphatase activity in biomedical assays involving detection signal amplification by intestinal alkaline phosphatase, for example in in situ hybridization or Western blot protocols.

 It is used to immobilize the nematode C. elegans on glass slides for imaging and dissection.

 In a C. elegans behavioral assay, analyzing the time course of paralysis provides information about the neuromuscular junction.
 Levamisole acts as an acetylcholine receptor agonist, which leads to muscle contraction.
 Continuing activation leads to paralysis.
 The time course of paralysis provides information about the acetylcholine receptors on the muscle.
 For example, mutants with fewer acetylcholine receptors may paralyze slower than wild type.